 Back down to earth, to embrace the great clod,

-to lay in the grass, and tend to the sod.
+To remember the grass, and care for the sod.

 For removed we may be, but never too far,